-The Carmel Clinic for Re-constructive Surgery is recognised as the best in the world in its field and treatment by them is in high demand.
+The Carmel Clinic for Re-constructive Surgery is recognised as the best in the world in its field, and treatment by them is in high demand.
 As with most major specialist medical services the clients come to their facility for treatment.
 The facility is expanding.
-It has a good training program to train doctors and technicians to work at the clinic as well as elsewhere in the world, to take the services closer to the people who need them and to treat more people.
+It has a good training program to train doctors and technicians to work at the clinic as well as work elsewhere in the world to take the services closer to the people who need them, and to treat more people.

 Trainees come in two groups and three types.
 Paying students and scholarship students are the two groups, while the types are doctors, theatre nurses, and prosthetic technicians.

-Paying students pay large fees to participate in the two year course of instruction; except theatre nurses who pay well for their one year course; they then leave and go into their own practice where they wish.
-There aren’t many doctors in this group because few young doctors can pay the full fees and few established doctors can afford the time off for the training over so long a period - most of the doctors in this group are young doctors whose training is being paid for by their various military services.
-Scholarship students are paid to attend the clinic and be taught, then they work at the clinic or other Berant hospitals for five years, except theatre nurses who work for only two years.
-A special provision exists in the foreign citizenship employment laws to allow this as it’s part of an educational package.
-The technician course is the same time as for the doctors.
+Paying students pay large fees to participate in their training course, they then leave and go into their own practice where they wish; doctors undertake a two year course while the theatre nurses have a one year course.
+There aren’t many doctors in this group, because very few young doctors can pay the full fees while few established doctors can afford the time off for the training over so long a period, thus most of the doctors in this group are young doctors whose training is being paid for by their various military services.
+Scholarship students are paid to attend the clinic and be taught, then the doctors work at the clinic, or other Berant hospitals, for five years, while the theatre nurses work for only two years.
+A special provision exists in the foreign citizenship employment laws to allow this, because it’s part of an educational package.
+The technician course is the same time periods as for the doctors.

 Each year the clinic has five positions for paying students and two scholarship students in each training category.
-All the students have to be approved and vetted by Clinic staff before they’re allowed to enrol, because the Clinic management are particular about the type of people they’ll train.
+All of the students have to be approved and vetted by Clinic staff before they’re allowed to enrol, because the Clinic management are particular about the type of people they’ll train.
 The courses align with the calendar year and the local educational year.
 Final interviews by Clinic staff are done in Berant during the month of January while the potential students visit on a holiday; own cost if paying students, and free room and board if scholarship students.
-The students have all been well vetted in their own countries and this is the final interview process, except few paying students are rejected if they get this far.
-But the scholarship students know they’ve only a fifty-fifty chance of getting a scholarship at this point because two candidates are being interviewed for each open scholarship.
-The bulk of the winnowing has already been done.
+The students have all been well vetted in their own countries, and this is the final interview process.
+Very few paying students are rejected if they get this far, but the scholarship students know they’ve only a fifty-fifty chance of getting a scholarship, because two candidates are interviewed for each open scholarship.

 During their walk around town the students ask questions about the town and the country, which Gerry answers.
 They stop for lunch at 1:00 p.m.
-After lunch they take a short bus ride into View Port so he can show them around the town and they walk back via the Marina.
-During this most of the students notice almost everyone in both towns knows Gerry well and they always have time for a quick word with him.
-They all decide he’s a good fellow to know and make a point of remembering the contact information he gives them in case they want some help.
+After lunch they take a short bus ride into View Port so he can show them around the town, and they walk back via the Marina.
+During this most of the students notice almost everyone in both towns knows Gerry well, and they always have time for a quick word with him.
+They all decide he’s a good fellow to know, and make a point of remembering the contact information he gives them, in case they want some help from him.
 They also note his casual way of pointing out places in both towns includes all the information they’d need to get to any likely place for a medical emergency call (the hospitals, schools, main shops, beaches, marina, police stations, public transport, etc.) without making a major production of doing it.
 They all realise he’s a very intelligent and knowledgeable young man.

 The yacht had tried to ground on the open beach, but ended up hitting a short diving pier at that end of the beach before sliding along it and onto the beach.
-There are injured people from the boat, the pier, and the beach because some people were silly enough to stand still on the beach while the yacht ran into them.
-A lot of people are moving about the area trying to help the injured, so are some of the hotel staff and police in the area, with more headed towards the scene at a run.
+There are injured people from the boat, the pier, and the beach, because some people were silly enough to stand still on the beach while the yacht ran into them.
+A lot of people are moving about the area trying to help the injured, so are some of the hotel staff and police in the area, with more heading toward the scene at a run.

 The students reach the scene just behind Gerry, and hear him saying, “Red Dogs, jump the gutters and come all the way down, we’ll lift out with choppers later, if we must, but we need all that equipment down here, now!”
-Turning to the police and security people, he says, “Get all the uninjured guests away and keep them back.”
+Turning to the police and security people he says, “Get all the uninjured guests away, and keep them well back.”

-Noticing the students, Gerry says, “Nurses, start setting up for triage here.”
+Noticing the students Gerry says, “Nurses, start setting up for triage here.”
 He points at the two male doctors, “Take the technicians and supervise the movement of the injured to here for triage, send the worst injured first.”
-They give quick nods and take off with the technicians without thinking, because they’re responding to the command in his voice.
-To the two female doctors, he says, “Get ready to assist with emergency surgery here.”
-They nod as they wonder what they’ll use.
+They give quick nods, and take off with the technicians without thinking, because they’re responding to the command in his voice.
+To the two female doctors he says, “Get ready to assist with emergency surgery here.”
+They nod while they wonder what they’ll use.

 Just then two people run up with two large carry bags each, and one says to Gerry, “The Red Dogs are coming as best as they can.
 We were already on the way with your emergency kits.
 Where do you want what, Sir?”